 I lost my small game license and tried to sign up again for HIP; they told me I was already in the system.
 What do I do?
 If you no longer have your current HIP#, you can go online to

 http://www.colohip.com/ and recover it by re-entering your date of birth and CID number.
-If you have a valid HIP number on record, the system will show you that number, plus a sandhill crane or band-tailed pigeon number if you have them.
+If you have a valid HIP number on record, the system will show you that number, plus a sandhill crane number if you have one.
 You will also be able to call into the HIP phone system and recover the lost numbers.

 Do I have to sign up for HIP every time I go small game hunting in Colorado during the 2017-2018 season?
 No. Once you've signed up for the current season, you're set for the entire season.